Pratyush-Sharma/ML-DataScience/Top M&A rumors/readme.md

 ## Data

-- The dataset consists of around 4000 M&A rumors around the world, having 32 features along with credibility and realiability of rumor.
+- The dataset consists of around 4000 M&A rumors around the world, having 32 features along with credibility and realiability of each rumor.

 - The raw dataset is provided as Data.csv, along with data dictionary containing details of each feature as VariableKey.pdf.
 The complete problem statement for the hackathon is provided in ProblemStatement.pdf file.